 One of the most common problems with CV joints is when the protective boot gets broken or cracks, which leads to CV joint failure.
 As grease leaks, dirt and moisture will enter the CV joint.
-This will cause the CV joint to wear faster and fail due to lack of lubrication and corrosion.
+This will cause the CV joint to wear faster and fail due to a lack of lubrication and corrosion.

 One of the most common symptoms of a bad CV joint is the click, click, click sound when turning.
 The same sound will be noticed under heavy acceleration as well.